bekov28/javascript-challenges/README.md

 💧 Humidity Information - Displays current humidity levels 💨 Wind Speed - Shows wind speed in km/h
 🎨 Beautiful UI - Clean and modern interface
 Fast Loading - Quick weather data retrieval (used An API key from OpenWeatherMap)

 2-project.
 To-Do List
 Features:

 - adding new tasks with onclick on html;
 - deleting the tasks and toggling
 - storing the task data in localStorage and retrieving the data (setItem() and getItem())

 3-project.
+Quiz App
+Features:

+- multiple questions
+  -change background color and so on

+4-project.
 Random password generator
 Features:

 - Random password generator with HTML, CSS and JS
 - strong password with Uppercase, lowercase, numbers and symbols